software-foundations/learning-javascript/coder/section_07_object/README.md

 - These methods above are relationed with booth object and functions

 - Tip: don't confuse Literal object notation with JSON

+# Constant Objects

+- Why is possible alter Object data declared using const keyword ?

+- Because using const turns constant the reference to the object

+- To make the object constat, use Object.freeze(<object>)